 And as the other saying goes, do it with passion or not at all.

 Stand Out and Disrupt

 In every area of our lives — whether it’s our money mindset, switching career paths, or creating something so genius, people wonder how they could’ve lived without it — disruptive ideas are just waiting to stand out.

 People are interested in challenging the status quo and trying new things.
 I think people just need to be given the permission to do so.— Miki Agrawal, author of Mindvalley’s Zero to $100 Million Quest

 At Mindvalley, your permission is granted.
 In a place where innovators, thinkers, visionaries, and like-minded beings congregate and share ideas, Mindvalley is the perfect place for you and your big ideas.

-Join this free Masterclass with Miki Agrawal to discover how you can take your frickin’ awesome ideas and build the brand of your dreams.
+Join Miki and the tribe at Mindvalley to discover how you can take your frickin’ awesome ideas and build the brand of your dreams.